fabiomattei/uddocs/_docs/form.md

 ### Query

-We need to make a query to the tabase in order to populate our form.
+We need to make a query to the datase in order to populate our form.
 The simplest thing to do is just to write the query in plain SQL and eventually connect the paratameters needed to get paramenters.

 {% highlight json %}